Fusion-Power-Plant-Framework/bluemira/documentation/source/base/parameter.rst

     >>> print(r_0)
     ... <Parameter(R_0=5000 cm)>

 Only the value of the :py:class:`Parameter` can be updated after initialisation.
-However if you want to change the source the :py:func:`set_value` method can be used.
+However if you want to change the source the :py:meth:`set_value` method can be used.

 .. code-block:: pycon